elitracewell/sql-challenge/README.md

 *EmployeeSQL folder houses SQL code (table schema and queries) and the ERD*

+# Skills Demonstrated

+-Run Postgres and pgAdmin.

+-Create a SQL database and its tables by using pgAdmin.

+-Define SQL data types, primary keys, and unique values.

+-Load the data from CSV files into a database and then query the data.

+-Explain the four basic functions of persistent storage—create, read, update, delete (CRUD)—and apply them to a database.

+-Combine the data from multiple tables by using JOIN clauses.

+-Create aggregate queries.

+-Create subqueries to further explore data.

+-Create views and run subqueries off of them.

+-Apply data modeling techniques to database design.

+-Normalize data.

+-Identify data relationships.

+-Create visual representations of a database by using ERDs.

 # Background
 It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
 Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.